epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 Several EPN-TAP data services provide dynamical properties of small bodies: MPC, NEOCC, MP3C, DynAstVO, etc.

-Specialists can identify objects that belong to a dynamical class using a combination of orbital parameters provided by from these services.
+Specialists can identify objects that belong to a dynamical class using a combination of orbital parameters provided by these services.
 In some cases however, such classes may be readily indicated.
 Here, we can identify TNOs from the MPC service by issuing a simple query:

 ``
 SELECT * FROM mpc.epn_core WHERE "orbit_class" LIKE '%Distant object%'